zhenfeizhang/ntru-crypto/README.md

 Is NTRU Patented?
 -----------------
+SI has dedicated the work of NTRUEncrypt to the public domain by waiving all of its rights to the work worldwide under copyright law, including all related and neighboring rights, to the extent allowed by law.

+The following patents are covered by the CC0 1.0 Public Domain Dedication:

+*Public key cryptosystem method and apparatus	6,081,597	Jun 27, 2000 08/914,449
+Aug 19, 1997	US, Japan, Canada, Australia, Israel, China, Europe

+*Ring-based public key cryptosystem method	6,298,137	Oct 2, 2001	09/543,708
+Apr 5, 2000	US, Europe, Canada

+*Speed enhanced cryptographic method and apparatus 7,031,468 Apr 18, 2006	09/939,531
+Aug 24, 2001	US, Europe, Canada

-Yes.
-The patents will still be enforced but may be used under the GPL, i.e. under the condition that any work that uses them is also made available under the GPL.
+For NTRUMLS and PASS, the patents will still be enforced but may be used under the GPL, i.e. under the condition that any work that uses them is also made available under the GPL.
 The patents and the code implementations are also available under standard commercial terms.

 Why has NTRU been open source licensed?
 ---------------------------------------
-By offering NTRU source code and patents under the Gnu Public License (GPL) v2 or higher, we are intending to remove barriers to widespread deployment.
+By releasing NTRUEncrypt source code and patents to the public domain, we are intending to remove barriers to widespread deployment.
 We want to enable the developers of the open-source software that powers the internet to test, use, deploy, and start transitioning to fast, future-proof cryptography.
 Recent revelations and speculation about NSA influence on both crypto algorithms and crypto implementations have made it clear that the security community desperately needs alternatives to existing crypto solutions.

-Making NTRU open-source also removes barriers to testing of both the algorithm and the implementation.
+Making NTRUEncrypt public domain also removes barriers to testing of both the algorithm and the implementation.
 Open scrutiny and testing is the only way to instill confidence in any encryption solution.

-Furthermore, the open source licensing allows users to implement the NTRU algorithm in other languages and for other operating systems beyond those we currently support.
+Furthermore, the open source licensing of NTRUMLS and PASS allows users to implement the NTRU algorithm in other languages and for other operating systems beyond those we currently support.

 Are there any commercial licenses available?
 --------------------------------------------
-For commercial (not open source) applications, Security Innovation offers a commercial license (see repository) that is not limited to use in open source applications only.
+For commercial (not open source) applications of NTRUMLS or PASS, Security Innovation offers a commercial license (see repository) that is not limited to use in open source applications only.

-Is replacing RSA with NTRU the best solution moving forward?
+Is replacing RSA with NTRUEncrypt the best solution moving forward?
 ------------------------------------------------------------
 We don’t think a single encryption solution is the best idea, regardless of the algorithm.
 Double encryption using two fast algorithms such as NTRU plus another post-quantum crypto algorithm, or even ECC, would provide far greater security at a considerable higher performance than RSA alone today.
 Our Chief Scientist, William Whyte, wrote a blog post on this subject. (http://blog.securityinnovation.com/blog/2013/08/king-rsa-cryptos-successor-why-we-need-to-move-away-from-a-monarchy.html)

-Doesn’t open sourcing make NTRU implementations more vulnerable to hackers?
+Doesn’t open sourcing make NTRUEncrypt implementations more vulnerable to hackers?
 ---------------------------------------------------------------------------
 On the contrary:  NTRU has been tested by several external groups in addition to the commercial implementations over the past 10 years.
 By exposing it to even more users, the strength of the algorithm will be proven and the implementations will be strengthened.
 Hiding behind a veil of patents and licensing does not equate to greater or lesser security.
 The underlying strength of the algorithm is unaffected by the chosen licensing model.
 In the event of any vulnerability being discovered in a particular implementation of the crypto algorithm, open source software allows users to build in short-term mitigation defenses to protect themselves until the vulnerability is fixed.
 We feel this situation is better than leaving users exposed and unaware.